 - You must have a minimum cumulative 2.5 GPA to apply.
 All course grades must be a "C" or greater to be accepted as prerequisites for the program.
 We no longer accept outside institutions' RNSG courses.

-The application period is a process; selection is competitive and seating is limited.
+The application period is a process; selection is competitive and seating is limited to a cohort of 40.
 Submitting an application does not guarantee acceptance into the program.

-Step 5: If you’re accepted, be prepared to provide:
+Step 5: Upon selection, be prepared to provide: